Elizabeth Stirling: Biography

 Elizabeth Stirling was born in Greenwich, London, and studied piano and organ at the Royal Academy of Music with Edward Holmes and W. B. Wilson, and harmony with James Alexander Hamilton and Sir George Macfarren.
 In 1837 she performed a recital at St. Katherine's Church, Regent's Park, which was reviewed by The Musical World.

 In 1839 she took a position as organist at All Saints Church, Poplar, where she remained until 1858.
-In that year, she was the successful competitor for the post of organist at St Andrew Undershaft, a position she filled until 1880.
+In that year, she successfully competed for the post of organist at St Andrew Undershaft, a position she filled until 1880.
 As an organist, she was noted for her exceptional pedal playing.
-She published two grand voluntaries; six pedal fugues; eight slow movements and other organ-pieces, over fifty songs and duets, and arrangements of the works of Bach, Mozart and Handel.
+She published two grand voluntaries, six pedal fugues, eight slow movements and other organ-pieces, over fifty songs and duets, and arrangements of the works of Bach, Mozart and Handel.
 Her most popular song was "All Among the Barley".

 In 1863, she married Frederick Albert Bridge ('F.A.
-Bridge') (1841–1917), photographer, choirmaster of St Martin-in-the-Fields and organist and choirmaster of St Martin, Ludgate.
+Bridge'), photographer, choirmaster of St Martin-in-the-Fields and organist and choirmaster of St Martin, Ludgate.
+She died in 1895 at the age of 76.